 Turn to Assets America® for commercial aircraft financing with some of the lowest aircraft financing rates from through our numerous aviation and aircraft financing sources including, but not limited to: commercial finance banks, private money funding, and numerous other sources.

-Assets America® provides aircraft financing from $5 million to $200 million, and much greater for aircraft fleet purchases.
-We bring aircraft financing and aircraft purchase expertise to companies looking for any type of jet loan, jet lease, or aircraft purchase.
-Here are the typical aircraft for which we provide aircraft loans and services.
+Assets America® provides airplane loans from $10 million to $200+ million.
+Naturally, we can provide much greater commercial aircraft financing for aircraft fleet purchases.
+We bring aviation financing and aircraft purchase expertise to companies looking for any type of airplane loan, jet lease, or aircraft purchase.
+Here are the typical aircraft for which we provide airplane loans and services.

 A turboprop is an airplane with a turbine engine that drives a propeller.
-Unlike a jet, the engines exhaust gases are insufficient to create enough thrust since the energy is used to turn the propeller.
-A compressor forces air and fuel into a combustor where it ignites, and generates power that drives the propeller and the compressor.
-Additional thrust is derived from a propelling nozzle that exhausts gases to the outside.
-The most popular single engine turboprop is the Pilatus PC-12, whereas the leading multi-engine turboprop is the King Air 200.
+Unlike a jet, the engine’s exhaust gases are insufficient to create enough thrust since.
+Instead, the energy turns the propeller.
+A compressor forces air and fuel into a combustor where it ignites, which then generates power to drive the propeller and the compressor.
+Additional thrust comes from a propelling nozzle that exhausts gases to the outside.
+The most popular single-engine turboprop is the Pilatus PC-12, whereas the leading multi-engine turboprop is the King Air 200.

 Turbofan Jet Plane Loans

 The Learjet 70 and 75 are light jets manufactured by Bombardier, a Canadian aircraft maker.
-Learjets have powerful, fuel efficient engines, winglets and advanced avionics.
-They hold a crew of 2 to 8 passengers, with a maximum takeoff weight of 21,500 lbs and a cruising speed of 535 mph.
-The Learjet 70 and 75 cost more than $10M each.
+Learjets have powerful, fuel-efficient engines, winglets and advanced avionics.
+They hold a crew of 2-8 passengers, with a maximum takeoff weight of 21,500 lbs and a cruising speed of 535 mph.
+Finally, the Learjet 70 and 75 cost more than $10M each.